Did you know that this week is National Nest Box week?

 Good quality bird seed.

-Firstly you need to find some pine cone, which require a nice little nature walk
+First you need to find some pine cones, which requires a nice little nature walk!

 Pour some bird seed into a tray or pot.

-If you intend to hand the pine cone tie some sting around the bottom, if not you can leave this bit out.
+If you intend to hang the pine cones tie some string around the bottom, if not you can leave this bit out.

-Take out to your new bird feeders to your bird table!
+Take out to your new bird feeders to your bird table or hang in the trees.